 Photo by Cynthia Berkshire Installation by Yayoi Kusama

-Jahmani is a Brooklyn-based filmmaker, photographer, creative producer, and storyteller whose work explores the multifaceted, complex, and contradictory aspects of human nature and what it means to be human within our socially, culturally, and politically conditioned society.
+Jahmani is a Brooklyn-based filmmaker, photographer, and multidisciplinary artist whose work explores the mysterious and contradictory aspects of the human condition and what it means to be human within our socially, culturally, politically conditioned and bias society.
 With a deep commitment to storytelling that examines urban narratives and underrepresented voices, his work blends documentary and poetic experimental forms, pushing the boundaries of nonfiction storytelling and examining the various dimensions of how we perceive ourselves and one another, both individually and collectively.

 Jahmani has collaborated and worked on film and television projects with Oliver Stone (Nixon / film), Joss Whedon (Buffy The Vampire Slayer /television series), John Dahl (The Last Seduction/film), Orlando Bagwell (Matters of Race / PBS documentary series), and Bill Moyers, and Marc Levin (Rikers: An American Jail / PBS documentary film).
 He studied filmmaking at Pratt Institute, received a directing fellowship at the American Film Institute, and was a documentary fellow with The Gotham Project Involve.